cvmfs/doc-cvmfs/cpt-repo.rst

 caches and bandwidths available, these limits can be made higher at those sites.
 Web proxies may also need to be engineered with faster disks if the data causes their cache hit ratios to be reduced.

+If you need to publish files with much larger working set sizes than a typical software environment, refer to :doc:`"large-scale" repositories <cpt-large-scale>` document.

 Also, keep in mind that the total amount of data distributed is not unlimited.
 The files are stored and distributed compressed, and files